-Sharing space in the former livery with Shabby Farmhouse Girl, this upscale wood-fired pizza spot is the real deal as evidenced by the piles of cordwood right outside.
+This upscale wood-fired pizza spot is the real deal, as evidenced by the piles of cordwood right outside.
 Discs of deliciousness are hand-crafted with locally sourced ingredients.

 EAT: BBQ Ranch

-This classic plastic-cloth on table BBQ joint has been around forever.
+This throwback plastic-cloth on table BBQ joint has been around forever.
 Come in for pulled pork, sweet tea, and a gander at the collection of little porcelain pigs.